 A. Publicious will set your store discounts at 40% unless you tell us otherwise and instruct us in writing of your wishes to place the discount higher.

 A. No, there may be a difference in pricing from country to country.
 You will need to research books similar to your own and see what the RRP has been set at in countries such as the UK, Europe, USA, Canada, and Australia.
 When you have a list of RRPs you can then send them to Publicious and we will include them in the relevant markets.

 A. The Espresso Book Machine is an exciting new concept in Print On Demand printing.
 The machine literally prints the book of your choice while you wait and is appearing in bookstores across the US, UK, and Europe and more recently Australia.
 Learn more...

 A. SITB stands for Search Inside The Book (Amazon) and See Inside The Book (Barnes and Noble).
-With these optional programs, customers can view a sample of your book for free.
-For those authors who would like to take advantage of these handy marketing tools, we will assist you to set up your own accounts with Amazon and Barnes & Noble, then we will upload your formatted files for free.
+With these programs, customers can view a sample of your book for free prior to purchase.
+Apple iBooks also offer a free 'try-before-you-buy' sample for most of their listed ebooks

 A. You will receive a royalty cheque directly into your bank account via electronic bank transfer every ninety days after the end of the calendar month that the sales were achieved.

 A. Simply go to our self-publishing services and pricing page, choose the package or services you require, then go to our request a quote page, fill in the relevant information and send the form back to us.
 A Publicious representative will then contact you with a written quote.